Chapter 15.08

 A. General Provisions.

 1. Basis for Design.
 Winthrop has a sense of time and place dating from the late nineteenth century.
-Signage at that time was pedestrian-oriented.
+Signage at that time was pedestrian oriented.
 The size, lettering and placement of signs were, for the most part, designed to attract the attention of slower-moving foot and horse traffic.
-Signs typical of a western frontier town tended toward basic design emphasizing hand-painted words and simple, hand-painted graphic images.
+Signs typical of a western frontier town tended toward basic design emphasizing hand-painted words and graphic images.
 The basis for design of signs is consistent with and implements the Winthrop western theme.

-4. Permitted Materials.
+5. Permitted Materials.
 For signs not painted directly to a building face, dimensional lumber is required as the substrate.
 Supporting brackets, stanchions, posts or timbers shall be logs or dimensional lumber.
-Base structures used with a ground-mounted sign shall be constructed of or faced with logs, dimensional lumber or natural stone.
+Base structures used with a ground-mounted sign shall be constructed of or faced with logs, dimensional lumber, aged metal or natural stone.
 All hardware shall be matte finish metal and must be period-authentic.

 a.
-Hand-painting the sign directly on the facade of the building.
+Hand-painting the sign directly on the facade of the building, windows or doors.

 b.
-Hand-painting or hand-carving of a sign on an allowable material which is subsequently mounted to the building.
+Hand-painting or hand-carving of a sign on permitted material which is subsequently mounted to the building or a freestanding sign frame.

 c.
 Mounting hand-carved, hand-painted raised block letters directly on the facade of the building.

-6. Artwork on signs, including borders, pictures or graphics is not required but if used must carry out the Winthrop western theme.
+7. Artwork on signs, including fonts, borders, pictures or graphics is encouraged, but if used, must carry out the Winthrop western theme.
 Artwork may be incorporated into the design of a sign and shall be regulated as part of the allowable sign area.
-Artwork shall be period-authentic original, not bearing post-1900 influence or designs suggesting machine-produced images, stencils, photographs or representations.
+Artwork shall be period-authentic, not bearing post-1920 influence.
+Designs suggesting machine-produced images, stencils, photographs, or representations are not allowed.

 B. Definitions.